emmanueluche/dune_imperium_uprising_4/Manual.md

 > Battle Icons and Sandworm Reward Doubling bring new strategic considerations to Combat.
 After other rewards are taken, the winner of a Conﬂict takes the Conﬂict card into their supply and checks for a battle icon match.
 Sandworms are returned to the bank after combat.

-As the Combat Phase begins, John has 11 strength and Abby has 9 strength.
+_As the Combat Phase begins, John has 11 strength and Abby has 9 strength.
 John has the First Player marker, but he's already ahead in the Conflict.
-He passes on the chance to play a Combat Intrigue card.
+He passes on the chance to play a Combat Intrigue card._

-Abby is next, and does play an Intrigue card, Contingency Plan.
-It gives her 3 more strength, and she advances her Combat marker to 12.
+_Abby is next, and does play an Intrigue card, Contingency Plan.
+It gives her 3 more strength, and she advances her Combat marker to 12._

-Ned is next in player order, but has no troops in the Conflict.
-He has 0 strength and can't take part in this phase.
+_Ned is next in player order, but has no troops in the Conflict.
+He has 0 strength and can't take part in this phase._

-It's now back to John.
+_It's now back to John.
 Even though he passed earlier in this phase, he could now decide to play an Intrigue card.
 But he checks his Intrigue cards, and none of them are Combat Intrigue cards.
-He passes again.
+He passes again._

-Abby, satisfied with her victory, also passes.
+_Abby, satisfied with her victory, also passes._

-With 12 strength, Abby wins the Conflict.
+_With 12 strength, Abby wins the Conflict.
 The top reward of the Conflict card, Secure Imperial Basin, gives her 2 spice, 1 troop (recruited from her supply to her garrison), and control of Imperial Basin.
-She places one of her Control markers on the flag below the Imperial Basin board space.
+She places one of her Control markers on the flag below the Imperial Basin board space._

-John wins the second-place reward, doubled because he had a sandworm in the Conflict (which was only possible after he destroyed the Shield Wall previously, on his Reveal turn).
-He takes 4 water and 2 troops (recruited from his supply to his garrison).
+_John wins the second-place reward, doubled because he had a sandworm in the Conflict (which was only possible after he destroyed the Shield Wall previously, on his Reveal turn).
+He takes 4 water and 2 troops (recruited from his supply to his garrison)._

-Ned receives nothing from this Conflict.
-He has 0 strength—and regardless, the third-place reward isn't available in a 3-player game.
+_Ned receives nothing from this Conflict.
+He has 0 strength—and regardless, the third-place reward isn't available in a 3-player game._

-As the winner, Abby also takes the Conflict card into her supply.
+_As the winner, Abby also takes the Conflict card into her supply.
 If she had another face-up card with a Desert Mouse battle icon, she would flip them both face-down and gain 1 Victory Point.
-But she doesn't, so she will now be on the lookout to win another Conflict involving a Desert Mouse battle icon.
+But she doesn't, so she will now be on the lookout to win another Conflict involving a Desert Mouse battle icon._

-Finally, all troops are returned from the Conflict area to their owners' supplies.
-John's sandworm is returned to the bank.
+_Finally, all troops are returned from the Conflict area to their owners' supplies.
+John's sandworm is returned to the bank._

-## Phase 4: Makers
+## PHASE 4: MAKERS (Page 15)

 In this phase, spice can accumulate on Maker board spaces.
 Check each of the board spaces with a Maker icon: Deep Desert, Hagga Basin, and Imperial Basin.
 (In a six-player game, there is another: Habbanya Erg.)
 If the space does not have an Agent, place 1 spice from the bank on that space (in the spot designated for bonus spice).
 This spice is added to any bonus spice that may already be there from previous rounds.

-There is an Agent in Imperial Basin.
+_There is an Agent in Imperial Basin.
 (John played it there earlier this round.)
 There are no Agents in the Deep Desert or Hagga Basin, however, so each of those spaces gets 1 bonus spice.
-The Deep Desert already had 1 bonus spice from a previous round, so now it has 2 bonus spice.
+The Deep Desert already had 1 bonus spice from a previous round, so now it has 2 bonus spice._

-## Phase 5: Recall
+## PHASE 5: RECALL (Page 15)

-If any player is at 10 or more Victory Points on the Score track, or if the Conﬂ ict Deck is empty, the Endgame is triggered.
+If any player is at 10 or more Victory Points on the Score track, or if the Conﬂict Deck is empty, the Endgame is triggered.

 If no one has won, prepare the next round: